This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 Overview

 The SimulationInterfaces Gem has been created to integrate O3DE with the ROS 2 simulation_interfaces package, which is a new standard for simulation usage.
-The new Gem contains the O3DE implementation together with the API based on the EBuses, as well as the ROS 2 interface to allow communication with O3DE via the ROS 2 framework.
+The Gem contains the O3DE implementation together with the API based on the EBuses, as well as the ROS 2 interface to allow communication with O3DE via the ROS 2 framework.

 Requirements